JohnCrickett/WalletAPI/README.md

  - Uses SQLite as the backend database, this won't scale.
  - HTTP Basic Authentication, adequate to demonstrate how the API can be authenticated but not secure, especially so if not run over HTTPS!
+ - Ideally a production system would lock a user account after a number of failed access attempts.
  - Ideally the database operations would be abstracted away, possibly through an ORM layer such as SQLAlchemy.
 This would make it easier to switch back end database engines and servers.